 Not Just Good for Business, Good for the Environment

 Digitizing your records also eliminates a vast amount of paper waste.
 Paper waste is the third largest industrial polluter on earth.
 The EPA estimates that 300 million tons of paper are produced each year.
-This paper accounts for 26% all waste taking up space in our landfills.
+This paper accounts for 26% of all waste taking up space in our landfills.

 These numbers seem almost too high to believe, but some studies estimate that they’re even higher than these figures.
 Although the pandemic has been a good enough reason for many to transition to paperless records.
 Some businesses saw this as an opportunity to implement some green initiatives as well.